Lifebogger presents the Full Story of a Retired Football Legend and Midfield Magician who is best known by the Nickname; “Jay-Jay”.

 Leo likes: Being admired, bright colours, and fun with friends

-His older brother Emmanuel was also a former international for the Nigerian team.
-Okocha is also a member of the Anioma, a subgroup of Igbo ethnic derivative.
+First thing first, his older brother Emmanuel was also a former international for the Nigerian team.
+Okocha is also a member of the Anioma, a subgroup of the Igbo ethnic derivative.

 This was interpreted by many to mean that he had converted to Islam.
 It was later revealed that he still remains a Christian.

 He did, however, win the inaugural BBC African Footballer of the Year and the successive one, becoming the only player to retain the award and win it more than once.

 In 2004, he was listed in football legend Pelé‘s FIFA 100 (a list of the greatest 125 living players of all time).
-He is the only Nigerian on the list, and one of 5 Africans.
+He is the only Nigerian on the list and one of 5 Africans.

-In 2007, he was voted number 12 on the greatest African footballers of the past 50 years list, on a poll conducted by CAF to coincide with their 50th anniversary.
+And in 2007, he was voted number 12 on the greatest African footballers of the past 50 years list, on a poll conducted by CAF to coincide with their 50th anniversary.